 - Blood tests

-- Oximetry—small clip on your finger that uses a light to measure oxygen in the blood
+- Oximetry—small clip on your finger that can measure oxygen in the blood with a light

 Chronic Respiratory Failure